ColOfAbRiX/role-ssl-certs/README.md

 The role requires RHEL/CentOS 7 to work.
 The creation of certificate most probably works on other platforms but it hasn't been tested and the role has been locked for RHEL/CentOS only.

 OpenSSL is also required to be installed on the target system.

+# Description

+The role works by using the `ssl_sequence` list of dictionaries as a sequence of elements to create.
+It will process each entry one at the time and for each one of them it will examine the `key`, `certificate` and `chain` elements one at the time and create these elements.

+The [default configuration](defaults/main.yml) file contains a fully working example of how the role can be used to create a root CA, a certificate signed by that CA and a certificate chain.

 ## Role Variables